 Here’s a closer look at the main hormones within a woman’s body, how they work and what happens when you have either too little or too much of each.

-According to the Hormone Health Network, estrogen is responsible for bringing about the physical changes that turn a girl into a woman during puberty, including enlarging of the breasts, growth of pubic and underarm hair and the start of menstrual cycles.
+According to the Hormone Health Network, estrogen is responsible for the physical changes that turn a girl into a woman during puberty, including breast development, growth of pubic and underarm hair and the start of menstrual cycles.
 Aside from estrogen’s obvious importance to childbearing, it helps to keep cholesterol in control, contributes to protecting bone health and affects your brain (including mood), heart, skin and other tissues throughout the body.

 The primary source of estrogen in women is the ovaries, which produce a woman’s eggs.
 However, your adrenal glands, which are located at the top of each kidney, also make small amounts of estrogen, along with fatty tissues.
 Estrogen moves throughout your body in your bloodstream and acts everywhere throughout your body.
 Estrogen levels change throughout the month, and are highest in the middle of your menstrual cycle and lowest during your period.
 At menopause, estrogen levels drop.